Kong/kong-operator/docs/api-reference.md

 #### KongTargetSpec

-KongTargetSpec defines the specification of a Kong Target.
-KongTargetSpec defines the desired state of KongTarget.
+KongTargetSpec defines the spec of KongTarget.